Hot Toddy Cold Remedy

 How to identify safe trees to harvest

 One of the first steps in identifying pine trees is counting the number of needles per bundle.
 Then, notice the average length of the needles.
-This is a list of some common pine (and pine look-a-like) trees to AVOID when foraging and how to identify each species.
+Only select mature, healthy pines.
+Avoid damaging the tree by gently plucking a few strands of needles from several different trees.

 - Ponderosa Pine (Pinus ponderosa) – THREE needles per bundle: Western half of U.S., needles 5 to 10 inches long, usually 3 needles per bundle, but sometimes 2 or 4